 What types of capital protection are there?
 Some structured products offer capital protection.
 The level of this protection is fixed by the issuer when the product is issued and indicates the percentage of the nominal value that will be repaid to the investor on expiration.
 However, capital protection generally only applies at the end of the term and may, depending on the product conditions, be (far) lower than 100% of the invested capital.

-CAUTION Some structured products offer only conditional capital protection, which can be lost if the value touches, falls below or rises above a predefined threshold (barrier, knockout level).
-Repayment is then dependent on the performance of one or more underlyings.

-What are structured products with capital protection?

-Structured products with capital protection consist of two elements, such as a fixedincome investment (especially a bond or a money market investment) and an option.
+116 CAUTION Some structured products offer only conditional capital protection, which can be lost if the value touches, falls below or rises above a predefined threshold (barrier, knock- out level).
+Repayment is then dependent on the performance of one or more under- lyings.
+117 What are structured products with capital protection?
+Structured products with capital protection consist of two elements, such as a fixed- income investment (especially a bond or a money market investment) and an option.
 This combination enables the holder to participate in the performance of one or more underlyings (via the option or participation component) while at the same time limiting potential losses (via the fixed-income investment or capital protection component).
 The capital protection component may only cover a portion of the capital invested.

-What is the purpose of the capital protection component?
+118 What is the purpose of the capital protec- tion component?
 The capital protection component determines the minimum repayment you receive on expiration, regardless of how the participation component performs.

-What does the capital protection relate to?
+119 What does the capital protection relate to?
 The capital protection is linked to the nominal value rather than the issue price or purchase price.
 Hence, if the issue/purchase price you pay exceeds the nominal value, only the nominal value is capital-protected.
 The protection of your capital outlay drops accordingly.
 If, however, the issue/purchase price is less than the nominal value, the protection of your capital outlay rises accordingly.

-Is the invested capital fully protected?
+120 Is the invested capital fully protected?
 The capital protection component can be well under 100% of the capital invested, depending on the product.
 Capital protection does not therefore mean 100% repayment of nominal value or the purchase price for all products.
 Structured products with capital protection generally offer lower returns than direct investments in the underlying, as the capital protection costs money.

-Does the capital protection still apply if you sell the product during its term?
-What is the purpose of the participation component?

-CAUTION If you wish to sell a structured product with capital protection before it expires, you 122 may receive less than the capital protection component as the capital protection only applies if you keep the product until the redemption date.
+121 CAUTION Does the capital pro- tection still apply if you sell the product during its term?
+If you wish to sell a structured product with capital protection before it expires, you may receive less than the capital protection component as the capital protection only applies if you keep the product until the redemption date.
+122 What is the purpose of the participation component?
 The participation component determines how you benefit from price movements in the underlying(s) when you buy a structured product.
 In other words, it fixes the level of your potential return over and above the capital protection component.
 Some structured products with capital protection offer only a limited potential participation (those with a cap); some (those without a cap) offer unlimited potential participation.
 Others require the market value of the underlying to touch, rise above or fall below a specific barrier before you can make a profit.

-How high is the risk on the participation component?

-The risk on the participation component is the same as that on the corresponding option or combination of options.
+123 How high is the risk on the participation component?
+The risk on the participation component is the same as that on the corresponding option or combination of options .
 Depending on the movements in the market value of the underlyings, the participation component may therefore be zero.
+124

+Page 61 / 91

-CAUTION What is the maximum possible loss?
+What is the maximum possible loss?